Loss tolerant cross-Kerr enhancement via modulated squeezing

 In order to investigate how fast squeezing along different quadratures needs to be applied to achieve the desired enhancement, we consider speeding up the implementation of a controlled phase gate in photonic quantum computing.

 \emph{Speeding up the implementation of controlled phase gates in photonic quantum computing --- } The cross-Kerr interaction can be used to implement a controlled phase gate $\text{CZ}(\phi)=\text{diag}(1,1,1,e^{-i \phi})$ over dual rail qubits \cite{Nielsen_Chuang_2010, Ralph2011OpticalQC}.
 Indeed, the cross-Kerr evolution $U_{t}$ creates a controlled phase gate in the computational subspace $\mathcal C=\{\ket{00},\ket{10}, \ket{01}\ket{11}\}$, where $\ket{n}$, $n=0,1$, denote the eigenstates of $a^{\dagger}a$ and $b^{\dagger}b$.
 The controlled phase shift $\phi=\chi t$ is determined by the cross-Kerr interaction strength $\chi$ and the evolution time $t$.
 As such, in order to impart a desired phase shift, a sufficiently long coherent evolution is needed, depending on the cross-Kerr strength $\chi$.
-Thus, if $\chi$ is amplified through the sequence in \eqref{eq:HAsequence}, a desired phase shift can be obtained for shorter evolution times.
-The error that is introduced due to the Trotterization in \eqref{eq:HAsequence} is determined by the time interval $\Delta t$ of the Trotterization.
+Thus, if $\chi$ is amplified through the sequence described in Eq. \eqref{eq:HAsequence}, a desired phase shift can be obtained for shorter evolution times.
+In particular, as depicted in Fig. \ref{fig:intro}, a controlled phase gate with an amplified phase shift $\phi=\chi t\lambda_{1}$ is implemented through the sequence \eqref{eq:HAsequence} for sufficiently larger $N$ followed by a phase shifter $R_{\nu_{1}}=e^{i H_{\nu_1}t}$.
+The error that is introduced due to the Trotterization in Eq. \eqref{eq:HAsequence} is determined by the time interval $\Delta t$ of the Trotterization.